-PSPC knows of no person holding more than 5% of common shares under a voting trust or similar agreement.
+To the best of its knowledge, PSPC is not aware of any person holding more than 5% of common shares under a voting trust or similar agreement.

 3. Changes in Control

 PSPC is not aware of any change in control or arrangement that may result in a change in control of PSPC since the beginning of its last fiscal year.